Vasu-Eranki/DenoisingDepthImages/docs/report.md

 <a id = "11">[11]</a>
 Dai, A., Chang, A.X., Savva, M., Halber, M., Funkhouser, T. and Nießner, M., 2017.
 Scannet: Richly-annotated 3d reconstructions of indoor scenes.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 5828-5839).URL:http://www.scan-net.org/

+<a id = "12">[12]</a>Fang, H., Fang, H.S., Xu, S. and Lu, C., 2022.
+Transcg: A large-scale real-world dataset for transparent object depth completion and a grasping baseline.
+IEEE Robotics and Automation Letters, 7(3), pp.7383-7390.

+<a id = "13">[13]</a>
+Wang, Y., Chen, X., Cao, L., Huang, W., Sun, F. and Wang, Y., 2022.
+Multimodal token fusion for vision transformers.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 12186-12195).
+<a id ="14">[14]</a>
+Gurrola-Ramos, J., Dalmau, O. and Alarcón, T.E., 2021.
+A residual dense u-net neural network for image denoising.
+IEEE Access, 9, pp.31742-31754.
 ## <ins>I. Acronyms</ins>

 Acronym| Full Form